-In accordance with the Senior Citizens Higher Education Act of 1974, senior citizens can enroll in courses as fulltime or part-time students for academic credit, without charge, provided that taxable income for federal income tax purposes did not exceed \$23,850 for the year preceding the enrollment year.
+In accordance with the Senior Citizens Higher Education Act of 1974, senior citizens can enroll in courses as full-time or part-time students for academic credit, without charge, provided that taxable income for federal income tax purposes did not exceed \$23,850 for the year preceding the enrollment year.
 Senior citizens may also, without charge, audit courses and enroll in non-credit courses without regard to income.
+Senior citizens will be required to pay applied music fees and laboratory fees for any course for which such a fee is applicable.
 Under this program, the categorization of senior citizen applies to those whose 60th birthday falls before the registration term and who have been a legal resident of Virginia for one year.
 Initial eligibility is completed at the point of admission.
 Eligibility for subsequent terms is completed by the Office of Student Accounts.

 Please note that all academic and administrative policies apply to students in this category.
 Financial aid is not available and prerequisites and corequisites must be met for individual courses.
 The application/credential deadline is mid-August for the fall semester and mid-December for the spring semester.
-Please see http://cnu.edu/admission/ nondegree/ for exact deadlines.
+Please see http://cnu.edu/admission/nondegree/ for exact deadlines.